ThePhaseCat/PhaseSMP-Network-Pack/README.md

 # How to run/use

-- Download the PhaseSMP Rail Network Sound Pack as a .zip or as a folder!
-(Clone Project)
+- Download the PhaseSMP Rail Network Pack by going to the latest release and downloading the source!
-- Extract the .zip, revealing a new folder.
-Opening that should reveal another folder that leads into the actual resource pack!
-To check this, make sure that when you open the folder, you see a file called pack.mcmeta (Should be called PhaseSMP-Rail-Network-Pack-VERSION NUMBER HERE)
+- Extract, revealing a new folder.
+(We'll call this the Pack)
-- Place in your Minecraft Resource Pack Folder.
+- Place the pack in your Minecraft Resource Pack Folder, wherever that is!
-- Load it up and enjoy the custom sounds (Most sounds require a command block to be heard in-game)

 # Sound Naming System
-The sounds in this pack all follow a simple formula that is easy to understand and very modular!
+The sounds in this pack all follow a simple formula that is simple to understand, and easy to change

  - Sounds are divided between Lines, Railroad sounds, Starting Annoucement TTS, Resting Music, and Other Music
  - Line sounds are then named depending on what station the audio belongs to